iurimaia/spring-cloud-client/README.md

 <b>eureka-service:</b> Eureka instances can be registered and clients can discover the instances using Spring-managed beans.
 You can access http://localhost:8761/ to see what instances currently registered on Eureka.

-<b>client-service:</b> This microservice is used to create an API Rest to persist clients (listAll, add, update and delete).
+<b>client-service:</b> This microservice is used to create an API Rest to persist a clients just a name (listAll, add, update and delete).